Actions determine what happens when a visitor interacts with a Getsitecontrol widget on your website.

 Add an action to the background

-By default, there are no actions assigned here.
+Next, find the ‘Background click’ subsection.
+By default, there are no actions assigned to the background click.
 To add a new one, click

-There are five types of actions available for all Getsitecontrol widgets and two actions specific to the.
+There are five types of actions available for all Getsitecontrol accounts:

 Done to save the changes.